shikha110/Spotify-Data-Analysis-Project/README.md

 Description:

-In this project, we'll delve into a comprehensive Spotify dataset, encompassing various attributes related to tracks, albums, and artists.
+In this project, done a comprehensive Spotify dataset, encompassing various attributes related to tracks, albums, and artists.
 Utilizing SQL (Structured Query Language), we'll tackle an end-to-end process that includes:

 1. Data normalization: Transforming the denormalized dataset into a well-structured format.
 2. Querying: Executing SQL queries of varying complexity (easy, medium, and advanced) to extract insights.